Luigi-Rugg95/ProjectSDF/README.md

 pip install -r requirements.txt

-run the main, where an input segmentation and grid_fines can be specified
+run the main, where an input segmentation and grid_finess can be specified

-SDF saved
+SDF saved with 300 dpi

 ### **Examples**
 ***